-As we walk into a new year and a new era of the workplace, employee engagement is one of the key areas to stay on top of to ensure your company will thrive in the Future of Work.
+As we walk into a new era of the workplace, employee engagement is one of the key areas to stay on top of to ensure your company will thrive in the Future of Work.
 In a 2021 report, Gallup showed that only 20% of employees worldwide are engaged at their work.
 This is a wake-up call for Founders and Leaders, as highly engaged employees show 66% higher wellbeing, 81% lower absenteeism, and 23% higher profitability than their disengaged counterparts.

 Achieving high employee engagement requires a multi-layered effort to ensure your team members are a great fit for your culture, while designing the culture to champion them and help them thrive.
 In this context, company retreats make for a high-impact, high-value initiative that will strengthen your people’s connection to your company.